reactjs/react.dev/content/blog/2021-12-17-react-conf-2021-recap.md

 Thanks to everyone who helped provide feedback on talks including [Andrew Clark](https://twitter.com/acdlite), [Dan Abramov](https://twitter.com/dan_abramov), [Eli White](https://twitter.com/Eli_White), [Joe Savona](https://twitter.com/en_JS),  [Lauren Tan](https://twitter.com/sugarpirate_), [Rachel Nabors](https://twitter.com/rachelnabors), and [Tim Yung](https://twitter.com/yungsters).

+Thanks to [Lauren Tan](https://twitter.com/sugarpirate_) for setting up the conference Discord and serving as our Discord admin.

 Thanks to [Seth Webster](https://twitter.com/sethwebster) for feedback on overall direction and making sure we were focused on diversity and inclusion.

 Thanks to [Rachel Nabors](https://twitter.com/rachelnabors) for spearheading our moderation effort, and [Aisha Blake](https://twitter.com/AishaBlake) for creating our moderation guide, leading our moderation team, training the translators and moderators, and helping to moderate both events.